 This Therapy is not recommended and can be quite dangerous to anyone with a bleeding disorder.

 Raindrop Therapy technique does not have the support as a “best practice” within the large segment of the professional community of aromatherapy practitioners.
-National Association of Holistic Aromatherapy did a article on the RDT and the conclusion were that it is not safe practice and can be quite dangerous.
+National Association of Holistic Aromatherapy did an article on the RDT and the conclusion was that it is not a safe practice and can be quite dangerous.

 The chief problem with Raindrop Therapy is that it makes use of undiluted essential oils, many of which are high in phenolic compounds.
 These compounds delaminate the keratin mantle of the skin, creating a chemical burn.
 Numerous people have suffered adverse reactions to these treatments, ranging from mild burning sensations to outright second degree burns of the skin.
 Recipients of the procedure are told that any adverse reaction is the result of (unnamed) “toxins” exiting the body.

 Practitioners of Raindrop Therapy have made many unusual and extremely questionable claims regarding health benefits of the treatment.
 These bizarre claims have included magical disappearance of incurable spinal tumors and spontaneous healing of skeletal deformities such as scoliosis.